The Stewart House Program is designed to provide children with…

 Escorts should be advised that the Stewart House Student Placement Officer or Residential Programs Manager will contact them en route (on the mobile phone number provided in source documents) to confirm their passenger list and expected arrival times.

 Stewart House will send a text message to home school Principals and parents/carers confirming safe passage only after all children have arrived at Stewart House on Day 1 of the program.
 Co-ordinators should ensure Escorts have sufficient information to advise any known travel delays to parents or carers (via Co-ordinators, Home School Principals, etc).
-Escorts should also know the local procedures for what to do if no-one is at return location to pick-up a student.
+Escorts should also know the local procedures for what to do if no one is at the return location to pick up a student.